-- Averted on CSI: Crime Scene Investigation, when confession-notes left on bathroom stall doors provided a clue to track a truck-driving serial killer.
+- Averted on CSI, when confession-notes left on bathroom stall doors provided a clue to track a truck-driving serial killer.
 Although the graphic showing how all the restrooms' locations lined up resembled a Connect-The-Deaths diagram, the killer's girlfriend/accomplice is the one who left the clues, and the line merely plotted out the trucker's delivery route rather than a symbol.

-- Inverted on CSI: New York, where a killer is identified because he'd turned on the lights in his downtown office suite, breaking the pattern of lights in which the victim had spelled out "Marry Me", as a grand romantic gesture.
+- Inverted when a killer is identified because he'd turned on the lights in his downtown office suite, breaking the pattern of lights in which the victim had spelled out "Marry Me," as a grand romantic gesture.

-- In a double episode of Diagnosis: Murder, serial bomber wrote the name of her dead father on the city map.
-The absurdity of this is Lampshaded by Detective Steve Sloan, who draws a pig in the same pattern, though of course Dr. Sloan is right.
+- In a double episode of Diagnosis: Murder, a serial bomber wrote the name of her dead father on the city map.
+The absurdity of this is Lampshaded by Detective Steve Sloan, who draws a pig in the same pattern, though of course, Dr. Sloan is right.